Carmeldj/alx-system_engineering-devops/0x00-shell_basics/README.md

    This script contain the shell command to delete betty in /tmp/my_first_directory
 9. Bye bye my first directory
    This script contain the shell command to delete the directory my_first_directory
+10. Back to the futur
+    This script contain the shell comand to changes the working directory to the previous one